Barkly Park Committee

 The Barkly Park Committee manages the Barkly Park area on behalf of the Department of Sustainability and Environment (DSE).

-Presently the park is leased for private use and public access is restricted to the Royal Oaks area where seating and a rubbish bin have been installed.
+The entrance to the park is via a gate from the Royal Oaks area where seating and a rubbish bin have been installed.

-Any enquiries about the park should be directed to the secretary of the Barkly Park Committee, Mark McGregor at
+Any enquiries about the park should be directed to the secretary of the Barkly Park Committee, Chris Burgess on 0413083567.

 Barkly Park is situated adjacent to the Taradale Viaduct.
 Originally comprising 108.5 acres annexed from the survey paddock , it was reserved for public purposes in January of 1858 and gazetted as a park to be managed by the Taradale Council in October of 1861.